allenE1/practice_git/readme.txt

 git add two lines

-Creating a new branch is quick and simple.
+Creating a new branch is quick master simple.